 Note: You can also use local backups in Tenable Core.
 Remote storage is safer and preferred, but local storage can be enabled.
 In the user interface you can specify how many backups to keep and download backups that are stored locally.
 For more information, see Configure Storage for Tenable Core Backups.

 For more information, see:

 - Configure Storage for Tenable Core Backups

-- Perform an On-Demand Backup

 - Change the Scheduled Backup Time

 - Restore a Backup

 If you want to enable or disable a scheduled backup, click Scheduled backups can be configured Here.